Build apps for Office

 So now you've built your app, and you're ready to share it.
 Publish teaches you how to deploy the app to an app catalog on SharePoint or a network share app catalog.
 You can come here to learn how to list apps in the Office Store.

-Each article in the SDK has a "Did you find this helpful?" section at the bottom, and there is a free-form "Tell us more..." section to help you better express any issues you have.
-Please use these to send us your comments for the article, so that we can make changes based on your suggestions.
+Each article in this content set has a "Was this page helpful?" section at the bottom, as well as a free-form "Have a suggestion..." section to help you better express any issues you have.
+Please use these to send us your comments , so that we can make changes based on your suggestions.

-Do you have more general suggestions or ideas on platform features or documentation?
+Do you have more general suggestions or ideas about platform features or documentation?
 Another great way to send feedback is via User Voice.

 If you have a support issue, the best way to get a quick response is to post to the Apps for Office forums on MSDN.